shaedrich/website/content/avoiding-lifecycle.md

 easier if or when you need several teardown steps for various things (maybe you setup a few listeners, a Mutation Observer, other stuff).

+Benefits of `@ember/destroyable`
+ - co-locates setup+teardown
+ - can be used anywhere, not just in ember constructs
+ - eliminates the need for "willDestroy" hooks provided by a framework
+ - can easily share combined sets of setup+teardown functions

 Docs on [`@ember/destroyable`](https://api.emberjs.com/ember/release/modules/@ember%2Fdestroyable)

 Related, if you find the registerDestructor setup/teardown dance a bit tiring, there is a utility library,